-- 1. NGBs, PSOs, and the USOPC must develop minor athlete abuse prevention policies that contain the mandatory components of the Center's model policies in Part III.
+- 1. USA Weightlifting must develop minor athlete abuse prevention policies that contain the mandatory components of the Center's model policies in Part III.
 These model policies cover:

 - a.
 One-on-one interactions

 - b.
 Meetings and training sessions

 - c.
 Athletic training modalities, massages, and rubdowns

 - d.
 Locker rooms and changing areas

 - e.
 Electronic communications

 - f.
 Transportation

 - g.
 Lodging

-- 2. The policies must be approved by the Center as described in subsection C below.
+- 2. The policies must be approved by the Center as described in subsection (C) below.
 The policies may include the recommended components in Part III and the recommended policies in Part IV.
 Given the uniqueness of each sport, however, some recommended components or policies may not be feasible or appropriate.
 An Organization may choose to implement stricter standards than the model policies.

-- 3. USA Taekwondo must also require that its LAOs implement these policies within each LAO.
-Organizations considered LAOs are: State Associations, Regional Academies. - 4.
-USA Taekwondo and LAOs must implement these policies for all In-Program Contact. - a.
-At sanctioned events and facilities partially or fully under its jurisdiction, the organization must take steps to ensure the policies are implemented and followed. - b.
-For In-Program Contact that occurs outside USA Taekwondo's sanctioned event or facilities, implementing these policies means: - i.
+- 3. USA Weightlifting must also require that its LAOs implement these policies within each LAO.
+USA Weightlifting does not have any LAOs at the current time.

+- 4. USA Weightlifting must implement these policies for all In-Program Contact. - At sanctioned events and facilities partially or fully under its jurisdiction, the organization must take steps to ensure the policies are implemented and followed. - b.
+For In-Program Contact that occurs outside USA Weightlifting's sanctioned event or facilities, implementing these policies means: - i.
 Communicating the policies to individuals under its jurisdiction; - ii.
 Establishing a reporting mechanism for violations of the policies; - iii.
 Investigating and enforcing violations of the policies. - 5.
-USA Taekwondo and LAOs must have a reporting mechanism to accept reports that an AdultParticipant is violating the Organization's minor athlete abuse prevention policies.
-USA Taekwondo must appropriately investigate and resolve any reports received, unless the violation is reported to the Center and it exercises jurisdiction over the report.
+USA Weightlifting must have a reporting mechanism to accept reports that an Adult Participant is violating USA Weightlifting's minor athlete abuse prevention policies.
+USA Weightlifting must appropriately investigate and resolve any reports received, unless the violation is reported to the Center and it exercises jurisdiction over the report.
 This requirement is in addition to requirements to report abuse under the SafeSport Code.